mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.3.0-Release-Notes.md

 There is now a new hint `last` that will cause a query to be routed to the same server the previous query was routed to.

+### Backend Connection IDs

+The backend connection IDs are now shown in the `show sessions` output of MaxCtrl.

 ## New Features

 ### Comment Filter